 A reliable bathroom scale can be found for under $25.
 In fact, two of our choices come in around $20.
 If all you want is a scale that gives you consistent weight results, you’ll be able to find an electronic scale in this price range.

-Our best of the best pick, the Weight Guru, falls in this price range.
 These bathroom scales have a few more features like measuring BMI, data collection and storage, and syncing with mobile apps.
 Syncing with apps may not be as easy as some higher priced models.

 These scales integrate with apps either through Bluetooth or wirelessly.
 They track impressive amounts of data and can be used to track several users at once, a great feature for families.
 Bathroom scales in this range are usually integrated with other fitness equipment of the same brand.
 Information can be stored and shared with physicians.